 LA JOLLA, CA—Members of the TET family of proteins help protect against cancer by regulating the chemical state of DNA —and thus turning growth-promoting genes on or off.
-The latest findings reported by researchers at La Jolla Institute for Allergy and Immunology illustrate just how important TET proteins are in controlling cell proliferation and cell fate.
+The latest findings reported by researchers at La Jolla Institute for Immunology illustrate just how important TET proteins are in controlling cell proliferation and cell fate.

 For the study, published in the December 20, 2016, edition of Nature Immunology, Anjana Rao, PhD, a professor at the La Jolla Institute, genetically engineered mice to lack both TET2 and TET3 in T cells.
 The mice developed a lethal disease resembling lymphoma within weeks of birth, their spleens and livers bloated with iNKT cells, a normally rare kind of T cell.
 This finding recapitulated the features of many human blood cancers, including those involving T cells, in which TET2 is often mutated or lost.